The 'Love Island' 2018 Line-up Is Here, So Who's Going To Be Crackin' On This Year?

 After plenty of speculation, it's been confirmed that Danny Dyer's daughter Dani, who crashed out of ITV2's battle of the sexes show Survival of the Fittest earlier this year, is among the crop of new contestants heading for Spain, as is another former boyband member (no, it's not Marcel Somerville, but I'm sure he'll mention his musical past just as much), a real life doctor (wait, hasn’t he got some lives to save?) and a member of cabin crew (at least she’ll be familiar with the exits).

-But who else will be bunking up in that big bedroom for the next six or seven weeks?
+But who else will be bunking up in that big bedroom for the next eight weeks?
 ITV have finally revealed all, so meet the Love Island class of 2018.

 Laura Anderson